Revision December 2017

 At the 2016 Plenary meeting in Sapporo, SC 31 recognized the 20th Anniversary of ISO/IEC JTC 1/SC 31 and acknowledged the dedication and experience of its member national bodies and technical experts and thanked them for their work.

 Fig. 2.
 JTC 1/SC 31 Plenary 2016, Sapporo

 The 23rd Plenary meeting of SC 31 took place June 2017 in Stockholm, Sweden.

 Fig. 3.
 JTC 1/SC 31 Plenary 2017, Stockholm

 SC 31 established its new Working group “WG 8 Application of AIDC standards”.
 The purpose of the WG 8 is to develop AIDC application standards and assist SC 31 and it’s WGs in promoting and being the external focal point for its work.
 8 The Convenor of WG 8 is Chuck Evanhoe of the United States.
-The 23rd Plenary was the last meeting for Toshihiro Yoshioka, the Convenor of WG2.
+The 23rd Plenary was the last meeting for Toshihiro Yoshioka, the Convenor of WG 2.
 The new WG 2 Convenor is Joo-Sang Park of Korea.
 The 23rd Plenary was also the last for the third SC 31 Chairman, Dan Kimball.
 The JTC 1 Plenary held in Vladivostok in October 2017 appointed Henri Barthel chairman of SC 31 for a three-years term.
 Henri has been involved in SC 31 since its inception in 1996.
 He was Convenor of the SC 31 Working Group 4 on RFID between 1998 and 2015 and chairman of CEN TC 225 from 2009 to 2015.